rithwik-01/202_new/journal.md

 ### Major Decisions

-1. **Booking Workflow**: We designed a booking workflow with statuses (pending, confirmed, canceled, rejected, completed) and established rules for transitions between states.
+1. **Booking Workflow**: We designed a booking workflow with statuses (pconfirmed, canceled, completed) and established rules for transitions between states.

 2. **UI Design System**: Decided to use Material-UI for consistent design language across the application.